 Process for Selecting a New Technical Chair

 When it is time to select a new Technical Chair, the current Technical Chair and the Program Manager identify a qualified candidate.
-The current Technical Committee Chair contacts that committee member to explain the responsibilities of the role, and to gauge interest.
-If the committee member is interested in the position, the current Technical Committee Chair nominates the committee member to the entire committee and all are asked to accept or reject the nomination.
-The current Technical Committee Chair collects the votes and maintains voters' privacy.
+The current Chair contacts that committee member to explain the responsibilities of the role, and to gauge interest.
+If the committee member is interested in the position, the current Chair nominates the committee member to the entire committee and all are asked to accept or reject the nomination.
+The current Chair collects the votes and maintains voters' privacy.
 The majority vote decides.
 If the majority rejects the nomination, then a new qualified candidate is identified and the process is repeated

 - Authors must qualify to attend SNUG in order to submit a paper for SNUG.

 - Authors are required to complete a paper that is primarily written by users.
 Papers substantially written by a Synopsys employee are ineligible.

 - Authors should communicate with the Technical Committee and any Synopsys reviewers through the official SNUG web site.

 - Authors may be invited to present their accepted papers at SNUG.
 Authors are responsible for their own travel expenses.